David Stainton's Open Source Projects

 honeybadger image

-In 2014, shortly after the Edward Snowden document leaks I wrote Honeybadger, the most advanced detector of TCP injection attacks.
-Honeybadger uses my own classification of injection attacks:
+In 2014, shortly after the Edward Snowden document leaks, I wrote Honeybadger, at the time the most sophisticated detector of TCP injection attacks, including the NSA’s so-called “quantum insert” (which is really just a silly name for TCP injection).
+It uses my own classification of injection attacks:

 1. handshake hijack